y-yagunova/web-scraper/README.md

 - If `get_from_seek` is set to `True`, it will scrape job positions from the Seek website based on the specified job title and location.
 The positions will be stored in a JSON file.
 It will also remove job positions based on specific keywords.
 - If `filter_positions` is set to `True`, it will filter the positions from the previous step based on the specified filter keywords.
 The filtered positions will be stored in a separate JSON file.
 - If `find_keywords` is set to `True`, it will analyze the job descriptions of the positions and find specific keywords.
 The positions with their corresponding keywords will be stored in the original JSON file.
+- If `check_repeated_keys` is set to `True`, it will find partially repeated keys in your keywords file.
 - If `create_cl` is set to `True`, it will generate custom cover letters based on a template file (`template_cl`) and the positions with their keywords.
 The cover letters will be saved in the `cover_letters` directory.
 - If `open_links` is set to `True`, it will open the job links in Google Chrome.
 Each link will be opened in a new tab or window.
+You can modify maximum number of tabs to open.
 - If `apply` is set to `True`, it will open the "apply" links in Google Chrome.
 Each link will be opened in a new tab or window.

 3. Customize the script: